iamnotjustice/lecture-go-tracing/readme.md

 ## Running this example

 Start with the Jaeger all-in-one container.
 Once you have it running, you can simply "go run" the formatter service.
-Then run "client" service with two parameters: first is data you want to format, second - it's type (JSON\XML).
+Then run the "client" service with two parameters: first is data you want to format, second - it's type (json\xml).

 After you run the client a few times check out Jaeger UI to find your traces.